homurachan/Block-based-recontruction/README.md

 	In for_straight_forward_relion folder you can find scripts to write a star file bypassing EMAN2 or JSPR processing.

 	You HAVE TO USE "I3" symmetry in relion.
 The model from relion_reconstruct should be processed by 'proc3d model.mrc model_rot.mrc rot=0,180,0' to get a map corresponding to EMAN's icosahedral system.

 	1. From a original star file, excuting "./relion2lst_nooutput.py a.star --lst ANYNAME.lst --allrelion 1 --ny RELION_BOXSIZE".
-This script requires EMAN2 installed.
+	This script requires EMAN2 being installed.

 	2. Executing "./change_I3_sym_to_EMAN_angle_v3.py ANYNAME.lst ANYNAME_2.lst" to change from I3 sym to EMAN system.